sethtroisi/gmp-ecm/trunk/build.vc9/readme.txt

       buid.vc9	 -- ECM build files

 The ECM build project includes source files for 32-bit and 64-bit assembler code builds.
-It is set up to use these files optimised for AMD64.
-If you want 32-bit code optimised for Intel core2 processors you will need to open the build project in the Visual Studio IDE, exclude the 32-bit athlon assembler files and include those for Intel core2.

 If you don't want assembler support you need to change the define

 #define NATIVE_REDC   1

 in config.h in the build.vc9 subdirectory to:

 #undef NATIVE_REDC

+The default for 64-bit builds is to use the assembler code proovided in the files:

+    a_x64_mulredc.asm
+    a_x64_redc.asm

+For 32-bit builds there are two alternative file sets:

+AMD64:
+    a_win32a_mulredc.asm
+    a_win32a_redc.asm

+Intel Core2:
+    a_win32p_mulredc.asm
+    a_win32p_redc.asm

+the first being the default.
+If you wish to build with 32-bit core2 assembler support, you will need to open the build project in the Visual Studio IDE, exclude the 32-bit athlon assembler code files and include those for Intel core2.

 Tests
 =====